 Mississippi Music, Events & Festivals

 A must when visiting Mississippi is the B.B.
-King Museum and Interpretive Centre in Indianola featuring interactive exhibits dedicated to a blues great.
+King Museum and Interpretive Centre in Indianola featuring interactive exhibits dedicated to a true Blues legend.

-Located in the heart of the Delta, on the Sunflower River, is Clarksdale, a city with a huge Blues heritage and home to the Delta Blues Museum, Ground Zero Blues Club, the Sunflower River Blues Festival, Juke Joint Festival, the Riverside Hotel and many original juke joints, including Po' Monkeys.
+Located in the heart of the Delta, on the Sunflower River, is Clarksdale, a city with a huge Blues heritage and home to the Delta Blues Museum, Ground Zero Blues Club, the Sunflower River Blues Festival, Juke Joint Festival, the Riverside Hotel and many original juke joints, including Reds.

 Mississippi is also home to Tupelo where Elvis Presley was born and grew up.
 Fans can visit his small shotgun childhood home, an impressive museum and the hardware store where he bought his first guitar.
 The self-guided tour takes you around many of the most significant locations in Elvis’ life in Tupelo.